lone-wolf-96/poker-calculator/README.md

 ### Built with

-* [Visual Studio Code](https://code.visualstudio.com/) was the code editor used for this, so it requires extensions from [Java Extension Pack](https://code.visualstudio.com/docs/languages/java), as VSCode suggests: <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>.
+* [Visual Studio Code](https://code.visualstudio.com/) was the code editor used for this, so it requires extensions from [Java Extension Pack](https://code.visualstudio.com/docs/languages/java/), as VSCode suggests: <https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack>.

-* [Maven](https://maven.apache.org/) was used for scaffolding this project, specifically Maven Archetype Quickstart for Java 8.
+* [Maven](https://maven.apache.org/) was used for scaffolding this project, specifically 'Maven Archetype Quickstart for Java 8'.
+Helpful: [Java Project Management in VS Code](https://code.visualstudio.com/docs/java/java-project#_maven).

+* [JUnit](https://junit.org/) was used for testing.
+This may help: [Testing Java with Visual Studio Code](https://code.visualstudio.com/docs/java/java-testing/).

 ### Usage